Diagnosing and Mitigating Sycophancy and Skepticism in LLM Causal Judgment: Related Work

 \section{Related Work}

-We position \textsc{T\textsuperscript{3}} at the intersection of causal reasoning benchmarks and sycophancy under preference tuning.
-While recent surveys highlight the potential of LLMs for causality~\citep{kiciman2023causal, zhang2023understanding}, significant debate remains regarding whether these models possess genuine structural understanding or merely act as ``causal parrots''~\citep{zevcevic2023causal}.
-Table~\ref{tab:benchmark-comparison} summarizes key differences from prior work.
+We position this work first in the literature on \emph{evaluation of causal judgment and reasoning reliability} in LLMs, and second in the literature on benchmarks and pressure-sensitive behavioral failure.
+Our central question is not only whether models answer causal questions correctly, but whether their final answers remain faithful to their own reasoning under ambiguity and pressure.
+From this perspective, RCA contributes an evaluator of process integrity, while \bench{} provides the diagnostic setting needed to measure that integrity across Pearl's hierarchy.
+Recent surveys highlight the potential of LLMs for causality~\citep{kiciman2023causal, zhang2023understanding}, but debate remains: do these models possess genuine structural understanding, or do they merely act as ``causal parrots''~\citep{zevcevic2023causal}?
+Table~\ref{tab:benchmark-comparison} summarizes how this evaluator-centered view differs from prior benchmark-only formulations.